 My in-laws live in coastal Ibaraki and I’ve spent plenty of summer and winter holidays and random weekends there.
 But, the bus tour was the first time for me to experience the sights as a tourist.

 Here’s what I recommend seeing on a trip to Hitachi and Hitachinaka.
-These are all tourist spots but they’re more for domestic visitors.
-This means you’ll get a chance to experience the sights as a local.
+My list of what to do in Hitachi and Hitachinaka, Ibaraki Prefecture are mainly tourist spots frequented by domestic visitors.
+This means you’ll get a chance to experience the sights as a local!
 The downside is that there is little info/guidance in English.
-If you’re up to the challenge…
+If you’re up to the challenge, let’s go!

 What To Do In Hitachi and Hitachinaka, Ibaraki Prefecture